 Remote sensing can estimate the ET of dry-farmed vineyards.
-Even though these vineyards are not using applied groundwater, they still use groundwater through deep rooting systems.
+Even though these vineyards are not applying water for irrigation, they still use groundwater through deep rooting systems.
 These groundwater use amounts could not be estimated through a metered system since no groundwater is applied.

-As remote sensing technologies advance, they provide practical and affordable means to estimate water use and water savings.
+As remote sensing technologies advance, they provide practical and affordable means to estimate consumptive water use and water savings.
 These data should be used cautiously given the limitations noted above, but still offer a range of benefits related to monitoring that are difficult to achieve at scale with other methods.